 Most read articles by the same author(s)

-- Emmanuel Joseph, Nasir Tijjani Sidi, Andrew Narcissus, Outdoor Radiation and Health Risk Assessment Near Fuel Filling Stations , Nigerian Journal of Applied Physics: Vol. 2 No. 1 (2026): Nigerian Journal of Applied Physics - Vol. 2 No. 1
+- Nasir Tijjani Sidi, Andrew Narcissus, Emmanuel Joseph, Outdoor Radiation and Health Risk Assessment Near Fuel Filling Stations , Nigerian Journal of Applied Physics: Vol. 2 No. 1 (2026): Nigerian Journal of Applied Physics - Vol. 2 No. 1

-- Emmanuel Joseph, Nasir Tijjani Sidi, Andrew Narcissus, Outdoor Radiation and Health Risk Assessment Near Fuel Filling Stations , Nigerian Journal of Applied Physics: Vol. 2 No. 1 (2026): Nigerian Journal of Applied Physics - Vol. 2 No. 1
+- Umar Wadata, Emmanuel Joseph, Adamu N. Baba-Kutigi, Statistical Analysis and Radiological Assessment of Radon-222 Concentrations in Borehole Water from Giade, Bauchi State, Nigeria , Nigerian Journal of Applied Physics: Vol. 2 No. 2 (2026): Nigerian Journal of Applied Physics - Vol. 2 No. 2